 Redbox is essentially a movie vending machine.
 Step right up, pick your flick, and out spits a DVD.
-Think of it as a super convenient Blockbuster.
-But the best part about Redbox is that on the first Monday of each month (and sometimes throughout extra random days) they release a free Redbox rental code which we post here on HIF.
-Using this code couldn’t be easier!
+Think of it as a super convenient Blockbuster if Blockbusters still existed.
+But the best part about Redbox is they often release free Redbox rental codes which we post here on HIF.
+Using these codes couldn’t be easier!

 - Push “Rent With A Promo Code” Button – It’s in the lower left hand corner of the screen.
 Once here, you’ll want to enter your free rental code that you just got from HIF!

 - Select Your Movie – Once you’ve entered your code, you’re now free to browse the movies and select which one you want for free.
 Once you’ve decided, add it to your cart and checkout.

 - Accept The Terms – Redbox will now let you know that you owe $0.00 and ask if you approve.
 If you don’t, you clearly have trouble with math.

 - Swipe Credit Card – This is to keep Thieving McStealers from keeping the movies and never returning them.
 You’ll only be charged if you don’t return the movie the next day and even then, you’re only charged $1 per late day.

 Now, as if Redbox wasn’t awesome enough, I’ve got some tips and tricks that you can use to maximize your freebie rentals!